RakhithJK/dbeaver-dbeaver-wiki/Log-files.md

 - `<install-path>/configuration`
 - `${HOME}/.eclipse/org.jkiss.dbeaver.product_<dbeaver-version>`

-If you are reporting some error, please attach the faulty part of the log, not the complete file.
+If you are reporting an error, please attach the applicable part of the log - not the complete file.
-Logs are very useful, big number of errors cannot be reproduced/fixed without full error stacktrace.
+Logs are very useful.
+Many errors cannot be reproduced and fixed without a full error stacktrace (all the details).

 ### Java fatal logs